A Shuffling Framework for Local Differential Privacy: Data Privacy and Shuffling

-Intuitively, \name-privacy protects $\DO_i$ against inference attacks that leverages correlations at a finer granularity than $G_i$.
+\item Alternatively, the data owners might opt for a group of a specific size $r < n$.
+Collecting private data from a social media network, we may set $r = 50$, where each $G_i$ is encouraged to include the $50$ data owners $\DO_i$ interacts with most frequently. \squishend Intuitively, \name-privacy protects $\DO_i$ against inference attacks that leverages correlations at a finer granularity than $G_i$.
 In other words, under \name-privacy, one subset of $k$ data owners $\subset G_i$ (e.g. household) is no more useful for targeting $x_i$ than any other subset of $k$ data owners $\subset G_i$ (e.g. some combination of neighbors).
 This leads to the following key insight for the formal privacy definition.

 \textbf{Key Insight.} Formally, our privacy goal is to prevent the leakage of ordinal information from within a group.
 We achieve this by systematically \textit{bounding the dependence of the mechanism's output on the relative ordering (of data values corresponding to the data owners) within each group}. \\First, we introduce the notion of neighboring permutations.